PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ### Stair-step

 The price of each step is assigned to a range of units.
-Those units can be anything, but some valid examples are the average revenue of a shop, or a number of emails sent.
+Those units can be anything, but some valid examples are the average revenue of a shop, or a number of products.

 | Step    | Range            | Price |
 | ------- | ---------------- | ----- |